 Depending on your flight time, you have some of the day free to spend at the hotel, sightseeing or to do last minute souvenir shopping, until your transfer to Maya Maya airport, where you check in for your homeward flight.

-2 night at the Radisson Blu in Brazzaville on a halfboard (breakfast and dinner) basis, no drinks; 7 nights accommodation in Odzala (4 nights Ngaga, 2 nights Mboko and 1 night Lango); meals as specified; all drinks apart from premium alcohol; all activities as per the itinerary including 2 gorilla tracking trips, forest walks, boat rides, kayaking, visit to Ombo village; return charter flights from Brazzville to M'boko airstrip; all transfers as per the itinerary; laundry in Odzala
+2 nights (one at the start and one at the end) at the Radisson Blu in Brazzaville on breakfast only basis, no drinks; 7 nights accommodation in Odzala (3 nights Ngaga, 2 nights Lango and 2 nights Mboko); meals as specified; all drinks apart from premium alcohol; all activities as per the itinerary including 2 gorilla tracking trips (a third may be possible at extra cost), forest walks, boat rides, kayaking, visit to Ombo village; return charter flights from Brazzville to M'boko airstrip; all transfers as per the itinerary; laundry in Odzala

-International flights and taxes; visas; travel insurance; meals not specified as included; drinks at the Radisson Blu; tips (we recommend US$200 per guest for a 6 night safari); items of a personal nature
+International flights and taxes; visas; travel insurance; meals not specified as included; drinks at the Radisson Blu; tips (we recommend US$250 per guest for a 7 night safari); items of a personal nature.

 Getting there: This holiday starts and ends in Brazzaville.
 Return flights from the UK are priced at around £900-1100 per person, depending on season and availability.
 Air France via Paris and Kenya Airways via Nairobi are usually the best options for anyone flying from Europe.
 Please note that due to timings an overnight in Paris is sometimes required on the Air France routing.